 At Wellthy Clinic, our Osteopath in Marylebone will provide hands-on treatment to reduce pressure on your knee.
 A postural assessment will take place to ascertain why you have knee pain.
 It could be a referred pain from foot pain or hip pain.
 After that, a combination of muscular stretching, joint articulations, and joint manipulations will be used to increase the functionality of movement and reduce pain.
 You will be given both muscular stretching and strengthening exercises.
 Cranial Osteopathy techniques can be beneficial for knee pain, especially if pelvic torsion occurs.

 Paracetamol may be prescribed for non-traumatic knee complaints; however, its effectiveness has been questioned (Cochrane, 2019).
 Considering how your knee pain started, your GP will refer you to a physiotherapist or orthopaedic consultant.
 A physiotherapist will give muscular strengthening exercises for your knee pain.
 An orthopaedic consultant will discuss surgical options.

 How Long Should Knee Pain Last?

-From an osteopath’s perspective typically an acute (experienced for less than 6 weeks) mechanical knee pain will resolve in 3-6 weeks.
-Longer lasting knee pains, depending on the cause and the individual will either take longer to recover.
-In both cases having a structured rehab plan will enable you to take control of your tensions and would be worthwhile.
+Depending on the cause and the individual, long-lasting knee pains will take longer to recover.
+From an osteopath’s perspective, acute (experienced for less than six weeks) mechanical knee pain will typically resolve in 3-6 weeks.
+In both cases having a structured rehab plan will enable you to take control of recovery.